 - Yiadom-Boakye was born in 1977 in London, where she is currently based.
 She attended Central Saint Martins College of Art and Design, Falmouth College of Arts and the Royal Academy Schools.
 She is also included in many institutional collections including the Tate Collection, London, the Victoria and Albert Museum, London, the Miami Art Museum, Florida, the Studio Museum in Harlem, New York, the Arts Council Collection, London, the Museum of Contemporary Art, Chicago, the Nasher Museum of Art, North Carolina, The Museum of Modern Art, New York, the San Francisco Museum of Modern Art, and the National Museum of African Art, Smithsonian Institution, Washington D.C.

-I have long appreciated Carl Beams work – it really hits you in the gut.
+I have long appreciated Carl Beams work.
 From his amazing – and deeply thoughtful – body of work Burying the Ruler #1 (pictured below) resonates the most with me.
 If you have not seen his work, it is very much worth exploring.
-The Canada Council of Art (2016) noted the following about Carl Beam and his work.
+The Canadian Art Foundation (2016) noted the following about Carl Beam and his work: